Skip to main content

 Chili peppers

-Chili peppers are a great vegetable to plant in November.
+Hot chili peppers are great vegetables to plant in November.
 They’re easy to grow inside, and each one will give you a burst of heat during the colder months.
 Some varieties are more successful indoors than others, so keep that in mind when picking which one to grow in containers.
 Varieties like ornamentals don’t require as much space as a larger chili might, so it’s also important to take into account how much space you can set aside for growing your indoor crop.

-By starting plants indoors in November, you’ll be able to enjoy fresh vegetables and harvests throughout the colder months.
-Give them the right conditions and proper care, and they’ll provide you with as much as they can.
+Even in November, you’ll be able to enjoy fresh vegetables and harvests throughout the colder months if you know how to play your cards right.
+Give your plants the right conditions and proper care, and they’ll provide you with as much as they can.

 Editors' Recommendations